 #4 -- White Mountain Road.

-Another amazing adventure is cycling 135 miles from Badwater Death Valley to Whitney Portal then hiking to the summit of Mt.
+Another amazing adventure is cycling 135 miles (15,272’ of climbing) from Badwater Death Valley to Whitney Portal, then hiking 22 miles (round trip) gaining 6,100’ to the summit of Mt.
 Whitney (summary).

 It was 116°F (confirmed at Furnace Creek).